-- Subject to finalization of grant - (1) Represents 42,870,652 Class A Ordinary Shares held by Viola Ventures IV (A), L.P., 44,791,537 Class A Ordinary Shares held by Viola Ventures IV (B), L.P., 660,723 Class A Ordinary Shares held by Viola Ventures IV CEO Program, L.P., 2,467,999 Class A Ordinary Shares held by Viola Ventures IV ED Program, L.P., 2,467,999 Class A Ordinary Shares held by Viola Ventures IV Entities").
-Viola Ventures 4 Ltd, ("GP"), a Cayman Island limited liability company, serves as the sole general partner of Viola Ventures 4, L.P., a Cayman Island exempted limited partnership, which serves as the sole general partner of each of the Viola Ventures IV Entities.
-Shlomo Dovrat, Harel Beit-On and Avi Zeevi are directors of, and collectively indirectly hold a majority of the outstanding equity interests of, an entity that serves as the sole shareholder and sole director of the GP, and, in such capacity, share the voting power and dispositive power on behalf of the Viola Ventures IV Entities, the GP and the foregoing individuals is c/o Viola Ventures, 12 Abba Eban Avenue Ackerstein Towers Bldg.
+- \\ Subject to finalization of grant - (1) Represents 42,870,652 Class A Ordinary Shares held by Viola Ventures IV (A), L.P., 44,791,537 Class A Ordinary Shares held by Viola Ventures IV (B), L.P., 660,723 Class A Ordinary Shares held by Viola Ventures IV CEO Program, L.P., 2,467,999 Class A Ordinary Shares held by Viola Ventures Principals Fund, L.P. and 7,318,418 Class A Ordinary Shares held by Viola IV P, L.P. (collectively, the "Viola Ventures IV Entities").
+Viola Ventures 4 Ltd. ("GP"), a Cayman Island limited liability company, serves as the sole general partner of Viola Ventures 4, L.P., a Cayman Island exempted limited partnership, which serves as the sole general partner of each of the Viola Ventures IV Entities.
+Shlomo Dovrat, Harel Beit-On and Avi Zeevi are directors of, and collectively indirectly hold a majority of the outstanding equity interests of, an entity that serves as the sole shareholder and sole director of the GP, and, in such capacity, share the voting power and dispositive power on behalf of the Viola Ventures IV Entities with respect to these shares.
+The address for the Viola Ventures IV Entities, the GP and the foregoing individuals is c/o Viola Ventures, 12 Abba Eban Avenue Ackerstein Towers Bldg.
 D Herzliya 4672530 Israel. - (2) Investment and voting power of the shares is exercised by Ann Lamont, Andrew Adams and Patricia Kemp.
 The business address of Oak HC/FT is 2200 Atlantic Street, Suite 300, Stamford, Connecticut, 06902, USA. - (3) The beneficially owned shares represent (i) 60,211,258 Class A Ordinary Shares held by entities and/or persons affiliated with Tiger Global Management, LLC, a Delaware limited liability company, and (ii) 9,550,792 Class A Ordinary Shares issuable upon exercise of warrants held by entities and/or persons affiliated with Tiger Global Management, LLC.
 Tiger Global Management, LLC is controlled by Charles P. Coleman III and Scott Shleifer.
 The business address for each of Tiger Global Management, LLC, Charles P. Coleman III and Scott Shleifer is c/o Tiger Global Management, LLC, 9 West 57th Street, 35th Floor, New York, New York 10019. - (4) Represents (i) 39,946,398 Class A Ordinary Shares, and (ii) private placement warrants to acquire 620,924 Class A Ordinary Shares.
 Investment and voting power of the shares is exercised by Simon Glick and Sam Levinson.
 The business address of Saro LP is 80 Park Plaza, Suite 21A, Newark, New Jersey, 07102-4109, USA. - Plaza, Suite 21A, Newark, New Jersey, 0/102-4109, USA.